Healthy Homes Assessment Wairoa

 Draught Stopping Wairoa

-If a draught can be felt from unreasonable gaps or holes that it needs to be closed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

 What are unreasonable gaps and holes?

-See the full details of the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections